DimitrisGahtidis/RL-Snake-Mini-Project/README.md

+# Important
+After creating the conda virtual env as specified bellow you'll have to install pygame using

+`pip install pygame`

+since the pygame package is not covered by the conda spec-file.txt.

 # Conda environment setup
 At the root of this repo is spec-file.txt, this file contains all the information needed to set up a conda virtual environment identical to that used during development.